-This review focused on published and online materials pertaining to palliative and end of life experiences of Indigenous people.
+This review focused on published and online materials pertaining to palliative and end of life experiences of Indigenous People.
 Primary literature searches were completed using databases such as ArticleFirst, MEDLINE, and PubMed.
 The following identifiers and descriptions were used in combination with one another: "Indigenous", "Aboriginal", "First Nation", "Métis", "Inuit", "Native", "end of life", "palliative", "terminal", "advanced cancer" and "terminal cancer" "advance care", "culture", "culturally relevant". "culturally safe", "spiritual", and "cancer".
-Specific health care journals were also searched.
+Specific healthcare journals were also searched.
 The journals searched included: Canadian Journal of Public Health, Cancer Causes & Control, Palliative Research & Treatment, Journal of Palliative Care, Palliative & Supportive Care, Palliative Medicine, International Journal of Palliative Nursing, Journal of Pain & Palliative Care.
 A general Google search and Google Scholar search were also performed.
-Finally, the reference pages of several relevant articles were also searched, particularly those that conducted recent metanalyses or literature reviews of palliative care research in Canadian Indigenous communities.
+Finally, the reference pages of several relevant articles were also searched, particularly those that conducted recent meta-analyses or literature reviews of palliative care research in Canadian Indigenous communities.

-Search combinations within the above-mentioned databases and Google scholar search engine yielded between 350 and 12,400 results per search combination.
-Article titles and abstracts within the first 10 pages were scanned for relevancy and the titles and abstracts were reviewed to ensure a focus on Indigenous peoples' experiences with palliative or cancer care.
-Articles that were published before the year 2014 were excluded to ensure the information is current and to prevent the re-examination of materials already reviewed in the literature review conducted in 2014.
+Search combinations within the above-mentioned databases and Google scholar search engine yielded between 350 and 12,400 results.
+Article titles and abstracts within the first 10 pages were scanned for relevancy and the titles and abstracts were reviewed to ensure the focus was on Indigenous Peoples' experiences with palliative or cancer care.
+Articles that were published before the year 2014 were excluded to ensure the information was current and to prevent the re-examination of materials already included in the literature review conducted that same year.
 Although the focus was on articles from Canada, relevant articles from countries with similar colonial histories, such as Australia, New Zealand, and the United States, were also included.
 In total, 38 articles were found and were reviewed.
-A total of twelve articles were omitted after a more detailed review as they did not contain relevant information, despite meeting the original search criteria.
+A total of twelve articles were omitted after a more detailed review, as they did not contain relevant information, despite meeting the original search criteria.

-In terms of the environmental scan conducted, a review of online materials included a scan of websites of relevant palliative care and indigenous organizations.
+In terms of the environmental scan conducted, a review of online materials included a review of websites containing relevant palliative care and Indigenous organizations.
 Also, a general Google search with the above-mentioned key words was completed (the first five pages were reviewed for each combination).
-In addition to identifying online resources, this scan also yielded information relevant to the current state assessment.
+In addition to identifying online resources, the scan also yielded information relevant to the current state assessment.